rdhox/rdhox.io/content/posts/serverless-graphql-api-aws-apollo2.md

           method: get
           cors: true
 ```
 Ok let's take 5 minutes to explain what we have here.
 The `serverless.yml` file is the place where we set-up our back-end environment.
 In this case, the AWS environment.
-It's a yaml syntax and we can use the CloudFormation syntax, which accept the yaml, for setting-up aws services, like dynamoDB.
+It's a yaml syntax and we can use the CloudFormation syntax, which accepts the yaml, for setting-up aws services, like dynamoDB.

-__The _provider_ object__ describe the back-end environment.
+__The _provider_ object__ describes the back-end environment.
 Variables passed under `environment` are constants that we can find in our JS files with `process.env.YOUR_VARIABLE`.
-The `iamRoleStatements` is where we give permissions to our aws profile.
+The `iamRoleStatements` is where we give permission to our aws profile.
 Here we `Allow` some DynamoDB actions on a specific resource that is our table. `IAM` stands for 'Identity and Access Management'.
 We can create and set different profiles on our AWS console and be very specific about which profile is allowed to do specifics tasks, which lambda functions is allowed to access specifics resources, etc...

-__The _resources_ object__ set-up the dynamoDB table in this exemple.
-You can find how the syntax work [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html).
-NoSQL databases don't work like SQL databases (which make sense!).
-Here we define only the attribute `ID` (type String define by the `S`) of the table named `users-table-dev` which gonna be the Primary Key, define by `HASH`.
-But we are totally allowed to add in the future other attributes to our user item which is an instance of our user table.
+__The _resources_ object__ set-up the dynamoDB table in this example.
+You can find how the syntax works [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html).
+NoSQL databases don't work like SQL databases (which makes sense!).
+Here we define only the attribute `ID` (type String define by the `S`) of the table named `users-table-dev` which is going to be the Primary Key, defined by `HASH`.
+But we are totally allowed to add, in the future, other attributes to our user item which is an instance of our user table.
 And items from our user table can have different attributes between each other.
-Like you see there is no rule, because the structure is not defined in advance.
+As you can see there is no rule, because the structure is not defined in advance.
 We are far from, for example the Symfony framework in PHP, where we define our tables attributes and generate our PHP classes with an ORM doing the link.
 It can be great, but it can be dangerously messy too.
-You'll find a lot to read about NoSQL database, but for starter, you can read [this nice introduction to DynamoDB](https://www.dynamodbguide.com/what-is-dynamo-db).
+You'll find a lot to read about NoSQL database, but for starters, you can read [this nice introduction to DynamoDB](https://www.dynamodbguide.com/what-is-dynamo-db).

-Last part is __the _functions_ object__, where we define our lambda functions.
+The last part is __the _functions_ object__, where we define our lambda functions.
 We use only one entry point, which is our apollo server.
 The name of the function is 'graphql'.
-The handler, which is the local path where to find the function, is located in the `handler.js` file where we export the graphql function, which explain the `handler.graphql`.
+The handler, which is the local path where we find the function, is located in the `handler.js` file where we export the graphql function, which explains the `handler.graphql`.
 Protocol `http` is the way we trigger our function, and we can add some details, like the path in the url to use, the request method, etc...

 <br />